multiversx/mx-docs/docs/developers/scenario-reference/values-simple.md

 `file:` loads an entire file and uses the contents of the entire file as value.

-The path of the file is given relative to the current mandos file.
+The path of the file is given relative to the current scenario file.

 Used in the first place for specifying smart contract code.
 It can, however, be used for specifying any value, anywhere.